nunuhara/sys4c/README.md

     dune exec src/sys4c.exe

 Then enter some code followed by the '$' character.
-Currently this just prints the code back (from the parsed AST).
+Currently this just does some analysis and then prints the code back (from the parsed AST).

 TODO
 ----

 - [x] Parser
-- [ ] Symbol table
+- [x] Toplevel declaration analysis
 - [ ] Type analysis
 - [ ] Constant expression evaluation
 - [ ] Variable allocation